-Based on the Who’s in Charge model, Break4Change has been developed in Brighton, England, with parallel groups for parents and adolescents, which are described as helping “children to share, to learn and investigate their reactions and responses”.
-Break4Change was recently the subject of an international research project based at the University of Brighton.
+Based originally on the Who’s in Charge model, Break4Change has been developed in Brighton, England, with parallel groups for parents and adolescents, which are described as helping “children to share, to learn and investigate their reactions and responses”.
+Break4Change was the subject of an international research project based at the University of Brighton.
 The project compared the outcomes of this model with the Non-Violent Resistance model, across a number of European countries.

 The research project received a €751,000 grant, provided by the European Commission under the Daphne III programme which aims to contribute to the protection of children, young people and women against all forms of violence and to attain a high level of health protection, well-being and social cohesion.